Crown0fThornes/CollectionsNew/README.md

 Groups can vary widely in their permitted behvaior and underlying representation.

 All implementations are a work in progress, but usable (all implemented functionality varified for accuracy) Groups include:

-1. ArraySeries (RandomAccess series of elements implemented with an auto-resizing array)
-2. LinkedSeries (RandomAccess series of elements implemented with a doubly linked list)
+## Series
+Enumerated series of elements.

+Canon implementations: ArraySeries (wrapped array), LinkedSeries (doubly linked)

+## Set
+Unordered set of unique elements.

+## Map
+Unordered set of keys : value pairs.
+Keys must be unique.

-3. BSTMap ((Key, Value) map, no repeated keys, implemented with a self balancing binary search tree)
+Canon implementations: BSTMap (self balancing binary search tree)

+## Dict
+Ordered set of key : value pairs.
+Keys must be unique.

+Canon implementations: ArrayDict (layered on ArraySeries)